Global

 Share:

-Part 1: Industry Pain Points (110V Bus DC-DC Power Supply)**
+Part One: Industry Pain Points (110V Bus DC-DC Power Supply)

-In 110V-level bus systems, the absolute maximum voltage rating of many DC-DC/power management ICs on the market is concentrated at 150V.
-This means that during surges, hot-plugging, or harness-induced spikes, the input protection must tightly clamp the chip pin voltage within a safe window close to but not exceeding 150V.
-Traditional TVS devices often exhibit high clamping voltage under large currents, causing the chip terminal voltage to potentially exceed the window, leading to latent damage or immediate failure.
+In 110V-class bus systems, the absolute maximum voltage tolerance of a large number of DC-DC/power management chips on the market is concentrated at the 150V level.
+This means that input protection must strictly limit the chip pin voltage to a safe window close to but not exceeding 150V when surges, hot-plugging, or harness-induced spikes occur.
+Traditional TVS devices often have a high clamping voltage under large currents, causing the chip-side voltage to still potentially exceed the window, leading to latent damage or direct failure.

-2. "More Fragile" Characteristics Due to Process Evolution
+2. The "More Fragile" Characteristics Brought by Process Evolution

-As power IC processes evolve toward smaller line widths and higher integration, the margins of gate oxide, drift region, and internal protection structures are further compressed.
-Meanwhile, chips often integrate more high-voltage switching devices and control circuits.
-Any abnormal input spike can trigger: gate oxide stress accumulation, ESD/surge protection structure breakdown or leakage increase, internal parasitic structure conduction due to overvoltage causing localized overheating, and parameter drift from repeated transients, resulting in "functional but unreliable" latent failures.
+As power chip processes evolve toward smaller line widths and higher integration, the margins of gate oxide, drift regions, and protection structures within the device are further compressed.
+At the same time, chips often integrate more high-voltage switching devices and control circuits.
+Any abnormal input spike may trigger: gate oxide stress accumulation, ESD/surge protection structure breakdown or leakage increase; internal parasitic structure conduction caused by overvoltage triggering, leading to localized overheating; parameter drift induced by repeated transients, resulting in latent failures that are "functional but unreliable."

-3. System-Level Challenges: Harness, Inductance, and Switching Noise Superposition
+3. System-Level Challenges: Wiring Harness, Inductance, and Switching Noise Superposition

-The design goal of the NR5.0SMDJ110CA is not to "absorb all surge energy," but to: within the system's acceptable energy range, clamp the voltage as low and stable as possible, providing a larger safety margin for 150V-rated DC-DC/power ICs.
+The design goal of the NR5.0SMDJ110CA is not to "absorb all surge energy," but rather to clamp the voltage as low and as stable as possible within the system's acceptable energy range, thereby providing a larger safety margin for DC-DC/power chips with a 150V withstand voltage.

 VC1 VC2 VC1 VC2 VC1 VC2 VC1 VC2